Working with dependencies

 Using the Scheduling menu

-You can also add and change successors directly within an item in the scheduling menu.
+You can also add and change predecessors or successors directly within an item in the scheduling menu.

 Every item in BuildBook that can have a due date includes a "Schedule" section where you can manage the following: